caiguanhao/dylive/README.md

 ## Device ID

-Device ID is a number required by the Douyin's API and will become unusable after a while.
+Device ID is a number required by the Douyin's user-related APIs and will become unusable after a while.
 By default, the `dylive` command will automatically get one if it is not working.
+You can get your own device ID if you know how to [intercept](https://mitmproxy.org/) your Douyin requests.

-You can also use `dylive -n 1` to directly get one.
+You can use `dylive -n 1` to directly get one.

 ## API